 Tax incentives and/or other incentives for drivers of electric vehicles in Port Deposit.

-Applicants must demonstrate compliance with state, local, and/or federal law that applies to the installation or operation of qualified EVSE.
+Applicants must demonstrate compliance with state, local, and/or federal law that applies to the installation or operation of qualified EV charging station.
 Other requirements may apply.
-Total funding for each fiscal year will not exceed $1,200,000.
-For more information, see MEA's EVSE Rebate Program page.(Reference Maryland Statutes, Business Regulation Code 10-101, and State Government Code 9-2009)
+MEA may award up to $1,800,000 total.
+Each entity that applies for a commercial rebate may receive up to 18% of the total program budget per fiscal year.
+Rebates will be awarded on a first-come, first-served basis.
+For more information, see the MEA EVSE Rebate Program website.

 Find all electric vehicle (EV) charging stations in and/or near Port Deposit (Maryland).
 Search and compare local EV charging stations in Port Deposit, and find a convenient location to charge your car.